omg21btc/Bitcoin-Only-WP-Plugin/README.md

 # OMG21 | Bitcoin only WordPress Plugin Suite

 ## Description
 OMG21 | Bitcoin only WordPress Plugin Suite is a WordPress plugin suite designed exclusively for Bitcoin.
-This plugin suite currently includes features for displaying live mempool fees and block height information.
-It's specifically compatible with Elementor, with potential adaptability to other website builders.
+This plugin suite currently includes features for live BTC/USD price, displaying live mempool fees and block height information.
+It's specifically compatible with Elementor, with potential adaptability to other website builders for WordPress.

 ## Installation
 1. Download the plugin from [GitHub](https://github.com/omg21btc/Bitcoin-Only-WP-Plugin).